gremjua-forks/SDET-test/README.md

 # RINGSDETtest

-## Show your work

-1. Create a Public repository
-2. Commit each step of your process so we can follow your thought process.

 ## Challenge
 Create pilot Java test framework for testing NASA's open API (https://api.nasa.gov/index.html#getting-started).
 The purpose of the test is to check images which were made by Curiosity (https://api.nasa.gov/api.html#Images).
 Test scenario: